zhanshicu/meaning-map/README.md

 First, download the data set of 40 digitized photographs and their corresponding meaning maps from [OSF](https://osf.io/ptsvm) provided by Henderson and Hayes (2017).
 They also provide the attentional maps that can be used to evaluate the models.

 Then, split the meaning maps into patches of degree 3 and 7.

-Please refer to the file "attention_dataset.ipynb" for the steps of generating data to fine-tune LLaVA model.
+For large-scale implementation, please refer to the file "attention_dataset.ipynb" for the steps of generating data with GPU acceleration.